Monitors

 Limits

 - Enforced HTTPS validation: Website accessed with the HTTPS protocol MUST use a valid SSL certificate.
-Self-signed, expired or poorly configured SSL certificate will yield an error.
-There is no way to bypass this validation.

 Was this page helpful?